daymxn/rbxts-expect/wiki/docs/api/expect.getproxyvalue.md

 ## getProxyValue() function

-Safely gets the [value](./expect.proxyinstance._proxy_value.md) of a proxy, without trigger any metamethods.
+Safely gets the [value](./expect.proxyinstance._proxy_value.md) of a proxy, without triggering any metamethods.

 **Signature:**